 Women’s, Gender and Sexuality Studies Curriculum

 Early in their sophomore year, students interested in the major should consult the Department to plan their major.
-Students also have the option of electing a combined major and a minor.
+Students also have the option of electing a double major and a minor.
 Areas of faculty research specialization include feminist and queer politics and ethics in U.S. public life; contemporary and historical social movements; gender and global political economy; sexuality and the state; sociology of the body, sex and gender; critical science studies of gender and sexuality; transnational feminisms; Asia-Pacific cultural studies; comparative literature and critical theory.

 Complementing the Women’s, Gender and Sexuality Studies Department, the Barnard Center for Research on Women (BCRW) maintains an extensive and expanding resource collection on women’s issues.
 Many of these resources, including BCRW's own online journal, The Scholar & Feminist Online, are available on BCRW's multi-media website.
 BCRW also sponsors a variety of events that are invaluable to students interested in Women’s, Gender and Sexuality Studies.